 Living in another country changes you in ways that are hard to explain to people who haven't done it.
 The initial excitement fades, and what replaces it is often more complicated than homesickness.
 It's a slow reorganization of identity.

-Many expats I work with aren’t in crisis.
-They’re functional.
-But “functional” has started to feel like the ceiling rather than the floor, and they want to understand why they feel stuck, disconnected, or not quite themselves despite having built a good life abroad.
-As an expat counselor, English-speaking counselor, and international therapist, I offer online counseling in English for people living overseas: individuals and couples living abroad.
+Many expats I work with aren't in crisis.
+They're functional.
+But "functional" has started to feel like the ceiling rather than the floor, and they want to understand why they feel stuck, disconnected, or not quite themselves despite having built a good life abroad.
+I work online, in English, with individuals and couples who live abroad.

 People often reach out when life looks stable on paper but their inner experience has shifted.